-I am currently a physics PhD student at Stanford University advised by Daniel S. Fisher.
-Previously I studied math and physics as an undergraduate at Swarthmore College.
+I am an AI Resident at Google.
+Previously, I was a physics PhD student at Stanford University advised by Daniel S. Fisher.
+Before that, I studied math and physics as an undergraduate at Swarthmore College.

-For more on my background, check out this interview conducted as part of my CEHG fellowship.
+For more on my PhD work, check out this interview.

 Currently I’m working as an AI Resident at Google, where I’ve focused on two research areas: understanding machine learning using tools from statistical physics, and applying machine learning methods to problems in biology.
 I’m particularly interested in understanding how dynamics affects learning, in both the classical supervised as well as active learning settings.
 I’ve done theoretical work on proving the learnability of certain function classes with wide neural networks trained via gradient descent.
 I’ve also studied the learning dynamics of networks trained with cross-entropy loss with a combination of theory and experiment, showing that the softmax temperature can be tuned to improve network performance.

 More recently, I’ve been applying my knowledge of evolution to understand and improve protein design.
 High-throughput sequencing-based assays can be combined with modern machine learning methods to explore the space of amino acid sequences to efficiently improve the function of proteins of interest.
 However, not much is understood about what sorts of data should be taken, and how sequences should be selected from models.
 I’m currently using in-silico fitness landscapes to experiment on the design process itself, and to understand how landscape properties translate to effective design strategies.